lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Clear initialization and cleanup mechanisms are essential for reliable tests
 - Following the architecture defined in systemPatterns.md leads to cleaner code organization
 - Connectors provide a clean way to handle specific data sources while maintaining separation of concerns
-- E2E tests using shared resources (like databases) need careful isolation management (e.g., `xdist_group`, explicit setup/teardown fixtures).
+- E2E tests using shared resources (like databases) need careful isolation management (e.g., `xdist_group`, explicit setup/teardown fixtures)
-- Relying on resources created/cleaned up by other tests is brittle; each test/test class should manage its own dependencies.
+- Relying on resources created/cleaned up by other tests is brittle; each test/test class should manage its own dependencies
-- Correctly configuring async test clients (`httpx.AsyncClient` with `ASGITransport`) is crucial for FastAPI testing.
+- Correctly configuring async test clients (`httpx.AsyncClient` with `ASGITransport`) is crucial for FastAPI testing
+- When testing API endpoints, database connections must be consistent between the test setup and the endpoint execution
+- Proper handling of list parameters in API endpoints requires careful type checking and conversion

 ## Next Steps
-- Implement/verify E2E tests for Retrieval Endpoints (Phase 6).
+- Verify E2E tests for remaining retrieval endpoints in Phase 6
-- Investigate and fix the `AssertionError` in `test_document_ingestion_end_to_end`.
+- Investigate and fix the `AssertionError` in `test_document_ingestion_end_to_end`
+- Complete any remaining tasks for Phase 6
-- Move to Phase 7: Preference Endpoint.
+- Move to Phase 7: Preference Endpoint